 Transforming attention into countable abstract units is made possible by channeling the information that is exchanged for attention through a medium.
 When information becomes what Franck calls mediated information, and when an accounting system is in place that may quantify and measure the attention invested in exchange for information, then attention works like a currency.
 The press and established media have long since developed and installed accounting systems to this end.
 Television audience trackers, newspaper readership ratings, breaking news engagement measured by the number of shares etc. and clicks on news sites are all metrics accounting systems quantifying the amount of attention received.

 Thus media institutions—syndicated as well as social platforms—may be viewed as investment banks in the attention economy.
 When mass media and social platforms furnish causes or people with physical or virtual column space, entries or time on the air, they fix them up with what is akin to a form of attention credit.
 The media receive part of the attention that the person or cause attract from readers, listeners or viewers.
 The media invests in people, cases and causes by providing them with time on display and thereby the opportunity to attract yet more attention, in order to harvest additional dividends from the attention paid by their readers, listeners, viewers and users (Hendricks & Vestergaard, 2017).

 In a market for information products ruled by an attention economy, the trick is to come up with a business model in which one may profit from exchanging information for attention.
 This very business model is behind some of the worlds’ largest corporations, and has gained outsized importance not only in people’s daily lives but also on the conditions for democracy in the 21st century.
-This particular business model is the subject of another OECD Forum Network piece—but also the subject of our forthcoming book: The Ministry of Truth: BigTech’s Influence on Facts, Feelings and Fictions coming out in May 2022.
+This particular business model is the subject of another OECD Forum Network piece—but also the subject of our newly released book: The Ministry of Truth: BigTech’s Influence on Facts, Feelings and Fictions.